jgonzalezd/rails_5_api_boilerplate/README.md

 ### manual-authentication

-This branch contains a manual implementation of JWT authentication using the `gem jwt` only
+This branch contains a manual implementation of JWT authentication using the [jwt](https://github.com/jwt/ruby-jwt) gem only